Packaging j4-dmenu-desktop

 #include "LocaleSuffixes.hh"

-You can then put it to srcpkgs/j4-dmenu-desktop/patches/fix_headers.patch. j4-dmenu-desktop should be buildable now.
+You can put the patch in srcpkgs/j4-dmenu-desktop/patches/fix_headers.patch (you’ll have to mkdir the srcpkgs/j4-dmenu-desktop/patches/ directory). j4-dmenu-desktop should be buildable now.

 Linting